rjacuna/D-Modules-and-Algebraic-Geometry-2026/content/program.md

 Title: **Tautological rings: from CVHS to algebraic cycles**

 Abstract: Given a smooth algebraic variety S over the complex numbers, I will explain how to construct finitely generated subrings of its Chow ring using Hodge theory.

+# Christian Schnell

+Title: **Fourier-Mukai transforms and coherent-perverse symmetry for Lagrangian fibrations**

+Abstract: My talk is about Lagrangian fibrations on holomorphic symplectic manifolds, more precisely, about a curious relationship between bundles of holomorphic forms on the total space and certain perverse sheaves on the base, proposed by Maulik, Shen, and Yin in 2023.